 The Quality Life Jungle of Human Individual Differences

-From the snarled and tangled interplay of genes and environments in which our social and DNA differences have evolved, this global public good appears…
+From the snarled and tangled interplay of genes and environments in which our individual, cultural and DNA differences have evolved, this global public good appears…

 Predatory Well-Being